oliverguhr/spelling/readme.md

 1. `sh convert_leipzig_data.sh`
 2. `python generate_dataset.py`

-Optional: If you want to combine multiple datasets you can edit and run the "combine.sh" script.
+Optional: If you want to combine multiple languages you can edit and run the "combine.sh" script.

 By default this will create the english dataset.
 To switch to a different language,